jr-cho/Hello-World-in-Rust/README.md

 # Hello World in Rust??
-A slight twist to the normal Hello World program we are use to create...
+This is a slight twist to the normal Hello World program we are used to creating...

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)